GiftMtambo22/GiftMtambo/README.md

 <h2> Hey there!
 I'm Gift.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-- Trained in Data Analytics,Data sciences,statistics and GIS.
+- Trained in Data Analytics,statistics and GIS.
 Extensive background working with large and varied datasets using advanced data pre-processing tools, machine learning algorithms, and data visualization techniques to present the results.

-- 🔭 Currently working on all things related to data analysis
+- 🔭 Currently working on all things related to data Analytics
 - 🌱 Learning anything I can get my hands on!
 - 👯 Always looking to collaborate
 - 💬 Ask me about all things related to statistics,GIS, and data analytics